khalid-naami/khalid-naami.github.io/blog/2026-06-04-durand-line-pakistan-ttp-nuclear-threat.md

 ---

-*To analyze how South Asian geopolitical escalations and commodity supply risks influence derivatives pricing and options volatility, access our analytics at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against currency debasement and sovereign default risks, explore physical gold and wealth protection strategies through [Augusta Precious Metals](https://eurodongold.com).*
+*To analyze how South Asian geopolitical escalations and commodity supply risks influence derivatives pricing and options volatility, access our analytics at [Dashboard Options](https://dashboardoptions.com/).*